UPDATE: We've udpated this post as of 7/24/2014 with new dates, venues and information.

 The best advice we can give you to get an invitation is to start working with your local dealer now.
 I was shopping a Cayenne, and my local dealership invited me to go (which worked out for them as I ended up buying the Cayenne).
 And so I did.
 If you don't currently have a relationship with a Porsche dealer, build one!
 Visit this site to locate your nearest dealer and set an appointment to look at a new Porsche.
 I don't know about you, but I'm constantly kicking tires at the dealership.
 Creating this relationship shows you have interest in the brand and possibly buying a new Porsche (even if it's a distant possibility).
 From there, you could casually mention the Porsche World Road Show and how you would really like to see the true capabilities of the Porsche you're interested in.
 If the dealer thinks you're a serious candidate then chances are you'll get yourself an invite.

-There are 10 events in 2013 starting in May at the Sonoma Raceway in the San Fransisco Bay area.
-Click on each venue below for more details.
+There are 10 events in 2014 starting in July at the Autobahn Country Club in the Chicago area.

-• Philadelphia / New Jersey – New Jersey Motorsports Park
+• New Jersey/Philadelphia – New Jersey Motorsports Park - Aug 8 - 10

 Other Porsche Blog Posts You Will Enjoy